Wetlands advocates work to raise Highway 37

 "And so this whole flatland here was a mosaic of tidal wetlands," she explains.

-A vast expanse of wetlands, that the Sonoma Land Trust and their partners are working to restore.
+It's a vast expanse of wetlands that the Sonoma Land Trust and their partners are working to restore.

+RELATED: Bay Area ship voyage recovers 96 tons of plastic from Pacific ocean

 With two lanes, it's also one of the most notorious bottlenecks in the Bay Area.